Azure/RGCOPY/rgcopy-docu.md

 ***
 version 0.9.26<BR>December 2021
 ***
 RGCOPY is a tool that copies the most important resources of an Azure resource group (**source RG**) to a new resource group (**target RG**).
-This tool has been developed for copying an SAP test landscape consisting of many servers within a single Azure resource group.
+This tool has been developed for copying an SAP **test** landscape consisting of many servers within a single Azure resource group.

+> RGCOPY is **not** an SAP deployment tool.
+It simply clones the VMs.
+It does not change anything inside the VMs like changing the name on OS level or applying license keys.

 RGCOPY is based on Azure Resource Manager (ARM).
 The main features of RGCOPY are:
 - RGCOPY is a PowerShell script which has been tested on **Windows** and **Linux**.
 It should run on **MacOS**, too.
 - Copy between different Regions, Subscriptions and Tenants.
 - Changing resource properties like VM size, disk SKU, disk performance tier, disk caching, Write Accelerator, Accelerated Networking, Availability Zone.